spm5065/pure-python-adb/README.rst

-This package is a fork of ppadb (https://github.com/swind/pure-python-adb)
+Pure Python ADB Reborn
 =========================================================
-Pure Python ADB was not being maintained, so it was forked to give new life to it.
+This package is a fork of Pure Python ADB (https://github.com/swind/pure-python-adb) Pure Python ADB was not being maintained, so it was forked to give new life to it.

 As such, it has been renamed to ppadb-reborn on PyPi.